Edward Aveling: Aveling as a Playwright

-Aveling also prepared a fairy extravaganza for Christmas 1889 entitled "Snow White" to be included amongst the dramatis personae were seven dwarfs.
+Aveling also prepared a fairy extravaganza for Christmas 1889 entitled "Snow White" to be included among the dramatis personae were seven dwarfs.
 The theatre manager Willie Edouin was responsible at the Strand theatre.
 It can be said that politics and arts always coalesced, especially during the period of the Social Democratic Federation and their so called "Art Evenings" at which William Morris and Aveling gave readings and George Bernard Shaw played piano duets with Annie Besant and Kathleen Ina.
 Aveling published a considerable amount of poetry in Progress that has been hardly acknowledged.
 Poems such as "Alone with my Ale-Can", "Life and Death", "From the South" and exquisitely written botanical poems that were clearly influenced by Shelley's own poem "The Sensitive Plant" (1820), such as "Melodies".
 Much later when the Avelings were members of the ILP Aveling was still writing poetry such as "The Tramp of the Workers" (1896).